mmertama/cmakedoc/README.md

 Which tells the mispelled word and it's location.
 If there is an error you either fix spelling or add the word in the aspell/spell_words.txt file.

+The spellcheck is done only againts doxygen documentation, but the used (misspelled) words are searched from the source folder.
+Hence the CMAKEDOC_SPELL_EXCLUDE_FILES and CMAKEDOC_SPELL_EXCLUDE_DIRS only affects to where misspelled words are looked for, not what files are actually processed.

 #### variables
 * CMAKEDOC_SPELL_EXCLUDE_FILES